librato/watchconf/README.md

 -c (Optional) name of class to validate JSON against before pushing
 ```

-If you want to validate your input before commiting to zookeeper use the -c option and specify your jar that conatins the Java class representation of your input.
+If you want to validate your input before commiting to zookeeper, use the -c option and specify your jar that contains the Java class representation of your input.

 ```